Stipend & Salary

-The current minimum funding levels guaranteed for PhD students at SIO are:
+The standard funding levels guaranteed for PhD students at SIO are:

 During the Fall, Winter, and Spring quarters, students must be registered in a minimum of 12 units to receive funding.

 Stipend and salary payments are issued on a monthly basis on the 1st of the month following the pay period.
-September stipends are issued on October 1st, for instance.
+For example, September stipends are issued on October 1st.

 There are two exceptions to this rule:

-- Paychecks for December earnings are not issued until January which is the beginning of a new tax year, even if the 1st falls on a weekend.
+- Salary payments for December earnings are not issued until January which is the beginning of a new tax year, even if the 1st falls on a weekend.
 The monthly pay dates can be found at the bottom of the payroll calendars.

 In order to receive payments and reimbursement promptly, you should sign up for direct deposit.
-Three different offices handle direct deposit, so it is best to sign up for all.
+Three different offices handle direct deposit.

 - Student Business Services (stipend payments for domestic students)